KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Consider changing from MongoDB to self-hosted JSON Server**

 - See these two tutorials from The Net Ninja: [Part 1](https://www.youtube.com/watch?v=mAqYJF-yxO8&t=1503s) and [Part 2](https://www.youtube.com/watch?v=VF3TI4Pj_kM&t=401s).

+**Add Mailchimp email newsletter API**

+- Have Mailchimp send an email to our subscribers when we post a new post.
+- Add a "published" field to each post.
+When a post is first published, this gets set to true.
+- Each time a new post is submitted via the "submit" button, the system only sends a Mailchimp API call if the "status" field of the post is "published".
+- Each time a post is edited via the "save" button on the "edit post" page, the sytem checks that the post has BOTH a "status" field of "published" and a "published" boolean field of false.
+If it doesn't, the post is updated, but the newsletter isn't sent out.

 # Ongoing Maintenance